fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 When the registration is done, the following text appears in the submission system

-> <i>University credits registered, see the course page how to get a transcript if you need one</i>
+> *University credits registered, see the course page how to get a transcript if you need one*

 ### Where do I get my University of Helsinki Student number

-When and if you enroll in a course for the first time through the Open University, a University of Helsinki student number will be automatically generated. <i>**Please make sure you have enrolled in the course before you try to find out what your student number is.** </i>
+When and if you enroll in a course for the first time through the Open University, a University of Helsinki student number will be automatically generated. ***Please make sure you have enrolled in the course before you try to find out what your student number is.** *

-Note also that <strong>you do not need to enroll</strong> in Open University to get the course certificate!
+Note also that **you do not need to enroll** in Open University to get the course certificate!

 You can find out what your student number is through one of the options below: